What are cube croissants?

 - Cover the dough with plastic wrap and allow it to rest for an hour until it doubles in size.

 - Roll out the dough into a large rectangle.

 - Spread room-temperature butter over two-thirds of the dough.

 - Fold the unbuttered third over the middle third, then fold the other end over that (like folding a letter).

 - Roll out the dough again into a large rectangle.

 - Repeat steps 8 and 9.

 - Fully cover the dough in plastic wrap and refrigerate overnight.

-- The next day, cut the dough into squares to match the bottom of the cube mold; stack the squares until a cube is formed.
-(Optional: after stacking halfway, carefully pipe desired filling into the center of the cube), or for a spiral design 2) cut the dough into long triangles and roll into a spiral (must fit into box diagonally)
+- The next day, either 1) cut the dough into squares slightly smaller than the bottom of the cube mold leaving room to expand; stack the squares until a cube is formed—optional: after stacking halfway, carefully pipe desired filling into the center of the cube), or for a spiral design 2) cut the dough into long triangles and roll into a spiral (must fit into box diagonally)